pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/README.md

 1. Download the [Hotel Booking Demand dataset](https://www.kaggle.com/jessemostipak/hotel-booking-demand) from the specified location.
 2. Create a private S3 bucket to upload the dataset in.
 You can reference the instructions for bucket creaiton [here] https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html
 3. Upload the data in step 1 to the bucket created in step 2.
 Steps to upload the data can be found [here] https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html
 4. Note the S3 URL for the file uploaded in Step 3 before moving to the next sextion.
-This data will be used as input to the Datawrangler during the data preprocessing.
+This data will be used as input to the Datawrangler.
+The S3 URL will be used in the next step.

 ### Importing Datasets from a data source (S3) to Data Wrangler
-The hotel-bookings.csv file uploaded in rpevious section needs to be imported in Data Wrangler as input.
+The hotel-bookings.csv file uploaded in previous section needs to be imported in Data Wrangler as input.
 Please refer to **[Importing Dataset from S3](/Data-Import.md)** and follow steps for importing the data.

 ### Exploring Data
-Before applying various data transformations, we need to explore the data to find correlation and target leakage.
+Before applying various data transformations, we need to explore the data to find correlations, duplicate rows as well as target leakage.
 Please refer to **[Exploratory Data Analysis](/Data-Exploration.md)** and follow steps for Data exploration.

 ### Data Transformation
 Based on the Data explorations carried out in previous step, we are now ready to apply transformations to the data.
 Please refer to **[Data Transformations](/Data-Transformations.md)** and follow steps for Data Transformation.

 ### Data Export
 Data Wrangler UI can also be used to export the transformed data to Amazon S3.
 To get started with this process, first let's create a destination node.
-To create the destination node, right click on the final transform on your data and choose Add destination → Amazon S3.
-Assign a name for your output data and choose the S3 location where you want the data to be stored and click Add destination button at the bottom (as shown below).
+Right click on the final transform on your data and choose `Add destination` → `Amazon S3`.
+Assign a name for your output data and choose the S3 location where you want the data to be stored and click Add destination button at the bottom as shown below.

 ![add-destination](./img/add-destination.png)

-This creates a destination node (see below) to our data flow.
+This adds a destination node to our data flow.
 The destination node acts as a sink to your data flow.

 ![destination](./img/destination.png)

 Next, click on the Create job button in the upper right corner of the page.
-In this configuration page (shown below) for the SageMaker Processing job we are about to create, choose the Instance type and Instance count for our processing cluster.
-Assign tags if needed and choose the appropriate Volume Size and hit Run.
+In the configuration page for the SageMaker Processing job we are about to create, choose the Instance type and Instance count for our processing cluster.
+Advance configuration is optional, where you can assign tags as needed and choose the appropriate Volume Size.
+Select `Run` to start the export job.

 ![export-create-job](./img/create-job.png)

-By following the provided link, we can navigate to the monitoring page for SageMaker Processing job and track logs and metrics as shown in the figure below.
+The job created in the previous step will be available in the monitoring page for SageMaker Processing job as shown in the figure below.

 ![export-processing-job](./img/processing-job.png)

+After a certain time, the job will be complete.
 The image below shows the completed job.
 Exported data should be available in the output S3 bucket.

 ![export-complete-job](./img/complete-job.png)

- The exported data can now be used for running the ML Models
+ This exported data can now be used for running the ML Models